 Resignation, Expulsion, Suspension and Dormant Status

 In between two General Assemblies the Association is managed by the Board of Directors.
-The Association’s official representative is the President who shall be a member of the board of directors for the time just necessary.
+The Association’s official representative is the President.
+The President can delegate any task to another member of the board of directors for the time just necessary.

 The Board of Directors is entitled to hire staff within the framework of the annual operating budget and the respective project budgets.
-The staff answers to the President or the Board member assigned.
+The staff answers to the Board of Directors’.